 Enrichment activities with Mr. Kendall include challenging math games like "The 24 Game" and "Muggins."
 Both of these games require fluency in multiplication and division facts, so they become an incentive for students to drill these facts so that they can do better in the games.
 The key in both games is the ability to work with 3 and 4 numbers at a time to create a math sentence, rather than mere memorization of one number multiplied by another.
-Once learned, these games provide an incentive for students to work hard on "Brain Teaser" problems (taken from several math challenge web sites) and other group problem-solving challenges so that they can earn game time at the end of the class period or for the next session.
+The games also rely on an understanding of the order of operations.
+Once learned, these games provide an incentive for students to work hard on challenging word problems from the Techniques of Problem Solving (TOPS) series and the Hands-On Equations program described below so that they can earn game time at the end of the class period or for the next session.

-In January students will begin work in the "Hands-On Equations" pre-algebra program.
+In January through March students continue work in the "Hands-On Equations" pre-algebra program which they began in third grade and continued in fourth grade.
 This program uses manipulatives to represent numbers and variables in balanced equations.
 The students learn that whatever they do on one side of the scale (one side of the equation) they must do on the other side of the scale to keep the equation properly balanced.

 E-mail Mr. Kendall if you have questions about this program: email@example.com